JJDubrico/JanelleDubrico-Dubrico-Janelle-J.--PA_3/README.md

 # PROBLEM 2

- **Using the dataframe cars in the previous problem, it must extract the following information using subsetting, splicing, and indexing**
+ **Using the dataframe cars in the previous problem, it must extract the following information using subsetting, splicing, and indexing operations.**

     import pandas as pd # Imports Pandas Library cars = pd.read_csv('cars.csv') # Load the CSV file into a DataFrame